matteozullo/bilinguals/README.md

-# Replication code for ""Complementaries of Language and Non-Language Skills: Accumulation and Returns Effects"
+# Replication code for "Complementaries of Language and Non-Language Skills: Accumulation and Returns Effects"

 This is the code repository for the Bilinguals Project over the span of 15 years: from 2005 to 2019.
 The R-code consists of 4 parts.
 The first file is a data processing script.
 The second and third files consist of three-way matching algorithm and sparce PCA analysis.
 The fourth file includes regression adjustments and Oaxaca-Blinder wage gap decomposition.
 The data is retrived from IPUMS USA.